bartongroup/RATS/vignettes/tutorial.md

 ## [1] 100
 ```

-* We're comparing samples by "condition", and the two values of that are "foo"
+* We're comparing samples by "condition", and the two values of that are "controls"
-(with 2 samples) and "bar" (with 2
+(with 2 samples) and "patients" (with 2
 samples).
 * The significance threshold is set to 0.05, the minimum count per sample is set to
 5 fragments and the proportion has to change by at least 0.1